mnbroatch/react-dialogue-tree/src/README.md

 ### Styling

-For maximum drop-in-ability to any build system, inline styles are used.
-You can supply your own styles object, which will be merged with the defaults.

-Supplying a classname prefix will disable most inline styles (some must still be managed by view logic javascript).

-default

 ### Advanced

 ##### script

 You can run custom functions either when a dialogue node is arrived at or a choice is chosen.
-These are supplied with a `scripts` object.
+These are supplied with a `customScripts` object.

     <DialogueTree
       dialogue={myDialogue}
-      scripts={{
+      customScripts={{
         logHello: () => { console.log('hello') },
         logWorld: () => { console.log('world') }
       }}